segmentio/segment-docs/src/protocols/faq.md

 ### How can I see who made changes to my Tracking Plan?

 Each Tracking Plan includes a Changelog, which shows which changes were made by which users.
 To view it, open a Tracking Plan, click the **...** button (also known as the dot-dot-dot, or ellipses menu) next to the Edit Tracking Plan button, and click **View Changelog**.
-In the Changelog, Consent Management users also see when the Segment Consent Preference Updated event was added to their workspace.
+In the Changelog, Consent Management users also see when the Segment Consent Preference Updated event was added to their Tracking Plan through the creation of at least one consent category.

 ### How many Sources can I connect to a Tracking Plan?